GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 ### Description

-Vertex AI Endpoints provide Model Monitoring capabilities which needs to be turned on for this challenge.
-Turn on Training-serving skew detection for your model, use an hourly granularity to get alerts.
+Vertex AI Endpoints provide Model Monitoring capabilities which will be configured for this challenge.
+Turn on Training-serving skew detection for your model and use an hourly granularity to get alerts.
+Create a new notification channel that uses Pub/Sub messages and configure it to use a new Pub/Sub topic.

 Send at least 10K prediction requests to collect monitoring data.

 ### Success Criteria

 1. Show that the Model Monitoring is running successfully for the endpoint that's created in the previous challenge
+2. Show that there's new Pub/Sub topic and a Pub/Sub notification channel for the Model Monitoring job
-2. By default Model Monitoring keeps request/response data in a BigQuery dataset, find and show that data
+3. By default Model Monitoring keeps request/response data in a BigQuery dataset, find and show that data
+4. No code change is needed for this challenge

 ### Tips